 - Playing time and breaks

 The games should be played without interruption and within a reasonable time.
-The tournament direction recommends to stick to generally accepted live playing times, max.
-12 seconds per move and an additional 2 minutes per match point (22 minutes for a 11 point match).
+The tournament direction recommends to stick to generally accepted online playing times, 9 seconds per move and an additional 1 minute per match point (11 minutes for a 11 point match).
 Participants may agree upon breaks during the match.
 Breaks should be limited to a maximum of 2, each no longer than 5 minutes.
 Breaks should be taken between games.

 If a participant feels disturbed by inappropriate or excessively slow play or overly long breaks, he shall inform his opponent about this in a friendly manner.
 If this does not lead to an improvement, he may inform the tournament direction when posting the match result, stating the facts and possibly the total playing time.

 After completing their match both participants report to the tournament direction by sending the match result and the match log by using the appropriate form on the website.
 The tournament direction might decide that one player's report might suffice if his report is plausible and complete.
 If one of the players does not report to the tournament direction and does not provide the match log even if asked to do so a ruling might be given against him, and he might lose the match, since the tournament direction might assume he has dropped out of the tournament.